Cost of LivingUpdated March 2026

 LowNational avg: $250High

 The economic reality of College Station is a value-oriented market where your dollar stretches further than in most American cities.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 These factors combine to shape what you'll actually pay for utility costs — and the median income of $38K gives context to what households can budget.

 What Matters Most